Home >> Industrial products >> Poor man's ginseng-Dang Shen

 Nowadays Poor Man's ginseng is more often used in food supplements as capsules or in tablets.

-Chinese herbal medicines as additives in cosmetics can both keep the properties of cosmetic and have maintaining, health protection and remedial effect.
-There is no direct evidence that Codonopsis pilosula is currently used for that purpose.
+Chinese herbs are sometimes used as additives in cosmetics because of their protective, healing and maintenance properties.
+There is no direct evidence that Codonopsis pilosula is currently used for cosmetic purpose.

 Industrial application